Pasir Ris: History

 The Housing and Development Board (HDB) plans to develop 2,000 public housing units adjacent to the Pasir Ris Park, offering views of the park and Sungei Api Api.
 The first batch of flats have been released for sale as part of the August 2020 BTO exercise.
 The development is named Costa Grove and offers a total of 1,070 units, housed in nine residential blocks with varying heights from nine to eighteen storeys.

 Upgrading works for the existing four neighbourhood centres will also be carried out as well as improvements in the neighbourhood parks with more amenities such as new playgrounds, sheltered linkways, and fitness corners.
 The neighbourhood centres up for upgrading are Loyang Point, Elias Mall, Pasir Ris West Plaza, and Neighbourhood 4 NC.

 A new town centre is also in the plans where there will be a mixed development in the area, comprising residential, retail, and food and beverage outlets.
-This development, named Pasir Ris 8, will also be integrated with the new Pasir Ris Bus Interchange, where it will be equipped with a dedicated pick-up and drop-off point for full-time NSmen undergoing military training on Pulau Tekong.
+This development, named Pasir Ris 8, will also be integrated with the new Pasir Ris Bus Interchange, where it will be equipped with a dedicated pick-up and drop-off point for full-time servicemen undergoing military training on Pulau Tekong.
 Other than a bus interchange, the integrated development will also house a polyclinic and a town plaza, serving as a community focal point for the town.
 The site has been awarded to a joint venture between Allgreen Properties and Kerry Properties.